amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 }
 ```

-In `copyCode` function, the Clipboard API writes the text to the user's clipboard asynchronously.
-Visual feedback changes the button text temporarily to "Copied" before reverting after 700 milliseconds, providing clear confirmation that the action succeeded.
+In the `copyCode` function, the Clipboard API writes the text to the user's clipboard asynchronously.
+Visual feedback changes the button text to "Copied" temporarily before reverting after 700 milliseconds, providing clear confirmation that the action was successful.

 Here’s how the label and hover effect works on the label: